 Applicants should possess a degree in a STEM or quantitative discipline, some exposure to computer programming, and have the desire to learn mathematical and computational methods to apply them to real world problems.
-Students entering the program should have at least 18 credits of mathematics or the equivalent, including multi-variable calculus, probability, and linear algebra.
+The prerequisites for the program are multi-variable calculus, probability or calculus-based statistics, linear algebra and a programming class.

 The 30 credit hour program consists of a core of study in computational methods, statistics, machine learning, linear algebra, and operations research, complemented by electives.
-Manhattan College students can count up to six graduate credits toward both their undergraduate and graduate degrees.
+Manhattan College undergraduate students from any major can count up to six graduate credits toward both their undergraduate and graduate degrees in mathematics which may allow them to complete the master's program in one additional year.

 There are four master's comprehensive exams.
 These are the final exams (or term projects) in MATG 511, 571, 630, and 635.
-Three of these must be passed with a B or better, in order to complete the program.
+Three of these must be passed with a B or better in order to complete the program.